Skip to main content

 Orange Sunshine

-The name of an LSD acid that was produced in Orange County, California in 1969.
-Orange Sunshine was regarded as the purest synthesized acid.
-The 3.6 million pills (300 micrograms each) were created by Tim Scully and Nick Sand, LSD advocates who, through the Brotherhood of Eternal Love , distributed the psychedelic around the world believing they would save the world with it.
-A concert dubbed “West Coast Woodstock” in Laguna Beach, California, will go down in history, where during the festival, frat planes scattered over 25,000 people, postcards with hidden Orange Sunshine.
-LSD was literally falling from the sky.
-Although musically the festival was not outstanding, many considered it very successful.
+The name of an LSD product that was manufactured in Orange County, California, in 1969.
+Orange Sunshine was regarded as one of the purest forms of synthesised acid.
+Around 3.6 million tablets (300 micrograms each) were produced by Tim Scully and Nick Sand – LSD advocates who, through the Brotherhood of Eternal Love, distributed the psychedelic around the world believing they would “save the world” with it.

 P